Fahime-zv/ImageFinder/README.md

 In addition, it searches "fruits"  for first time and shows all results and you can even view all results by pagination.

+This project is a Moudular project and   every module has own test.

+Testing has been implemented for core modules that contain domain, data, and network modules.

 # Features